 My favorite Mother’s Day gifts from the kids are homemade gifts they make with their own two hands, whether it is a sweet card, a homemade breakfast, or an item they crafted especially for me.
 And it’s especially wonderful if that item is as gorgeous as these baked-clay crafts that are easy enough for even the youngest kids to help create.

 Even fingers too small to do anything but try to shove the clay into open mouths can make an imprint on this adorable fingerprint pendant for Mother’s Day.
-The Craft Crow’s easy tutorial even lets you know which clay is softest and will create the best fingerprint image.
+The Crafty Crow’s easy tutorial even lets you know which clay is softest and will create the best fingerprint image.
 Great first Mother’s Day gift idea!

 Letter stamps and baking clay are all you need to make a simple and pretty clay jewelry dish from Inner Child Fun.
 I like that you could also tailor this to stamp in Mum, Oma, or Ma to make this a really personalized gift.

 DIY Clay Bird Feeder